openshift/installer/README.md

 ## Getting Started

-**To use a tested release** on an supported platform, follow the links below.
+**To use a tested release** on a supported platform, follow the links below.

 **To hack or modify** the templates or add a new platform, use the scripts in this repo to boot and tear down clusters.